tygerbytes/hasmyssnbeenpwned/content/_index.md

 </ul>

 {{% fragment %}}
-> "It's totally reasonable to assume that your social security number has been compromised at least once, if not many times" -- [Mike Chapple](https://www.forbes.com/sites/suzannerowankelleher/2019/08/01/everyones-social-security-number-has-been-compromised-heres-how-to-protect-yourself/?sh=3b2e964a29ac)
+> <small>"It's totally reasonable to assume that your social security number has been compromised at least once, if not many times" -- [Mike Chapple](https://www.forbes.com/sites/suzannerowankelleher/2019/08/01/everyones-social-security-number-has-been-compromised-heres-how-to-protect-yourself/?sh=3b2e964a29ac)</small>
 {{% /fragment %}}

 ---